mmkal/trpc-cli/README.md

 }
 ```

+This is to make it as easy as possible to use with other command line tools like `xargs`, `jq` etc. via bash-piping.
+If you don't want to rely on this logging, you can always log inside your procedures however you like and avoid returning a value.

 The process will exit with code 0 if the command was successful, or 1 otherwise.

-If you don't want to rely on this logging, you can always log inside your procedures and avoid returning a value.
-You can also override the `logger` and `process` properties of the `run` method:
+You can also override the `logger` and `process` properties of the `run` method to change the default return-value logging and/or process.exit behaviour:

 <!-- eslint-disable unicorn/no-process-exit -->
 ```ts